nghiattran/self-steering/README.md

 #### Usage

-To fine-tune, you only need to change `learning_rate`, `opt`, and `max_steps` in `solver` and a few other hyperparameters like `reg_strength`, `color_space`, `crop`,...
+To fine-tune, you only need to change `learning_rate`, `opt`, and `max_steps` in `solver` and other hyperparameters like `reg_strength`, `color_space`, `crop`,...

-You can also create your own neural network architect by using layout in `architecture/nvidia.py` and keep other parameter as is.
+You can also create your own neural network architect by using layout in `model/nvidia/architect.py` and keep other parameter as is.

 ## Models

 * `nvidia`: inspired by [SullyChen](https://github.com/SullyChen/Autopilot-TensorFlow)'s implementation of Nvidia's paper [End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316.pdf) but our implementation runs way faster.

+* `rambo`: inspired by [rambo team](https://github.com/udacity/self-driving-car/tree/master/steering-models/community-models/rambo)'s
+submission.

+NOTE: All models in this project are similar but not identical to what they are based on.